 There are currently no online betting sites that support Sri Lankan Rupees (LKR) currency.
-Instead I recommend using US$ as your account currency.
+Instead, we recommend using US$ as your account currency.
 Likewise, none support our two most spoken languages Tamil and Sinhala, so you must have a good understanding of English in order to use the sites.

 While the majority of our population of nearly 21 million engages in some form of gambling, this year it is estimated that less than 4 million of us will engage in any form of personal internet usage.
-Until internet penetration increases and Parliament passes amendments to regulate online gambling, our only option is to use foreign online betting sites.
+Until internet penetration increases and Parliament passes amendments to regulate online gambling in Sri Lanka, our only option is to use foreign online betting sites.

 With some 2,000 turf agents and betting centres in our country one might wonder – why bother using foreign bookmakers?

-If you read this article in full you’ll discover there are in fact many reasons.
+If you read this article in full, you’ll discover there are in fact many reasons.
 A quick one for starters is bonus offers.
-If you open an account at www.bet365.com in United States dollar (USD) your initial deposit will be matched 100% up to $200 (about Rs.
-26,640 in LKR) as a cash bonus.

 To use the websites above a deposit is required; online bookies do not give players credit.